Car Insurance When Not Driving: Options for Parked, Stored & Unused Cars

 Pros

-• Protects against theft, weather, vandalism while parked
+• Protects against theft, weather, and vandalism while parked

 • Maintains continuous coverage — avoids rate-increasing gaps